 Before joining the Department of Education, Sophie studied for her PhD in Psychology at the University of Sheffield.
 Her doctoral research in collaboration with Dr Daniel Carroll focused on the impact of emotional states on children’s self-control.
 Prior to her PhD, Sophie gained a MEd on the Mind, Brain and Education programme at Harvard Graduate School of Education, and a BA in Experimental Psychology from the University of Oxford.

-Katharina is a research member of the Child Development and Learning research group and the Rees centre.
-Her main areas of research are the quality of early childhood education and care (ECEC), and parent support.
-She has a particular interest in support for disadvantaged families and their young children, firstly in the context of ECEC, and secondly in the context of families.
+Katharina is a research member of the Child Development and Learning research group and the Rees Centre.
+Katharina has expertise in child development and wellbeing in the early years, including zero to three.
+Her main areas of research are the quality of Early Childhood Education and Care (ECEC) and parent support.
+She has a particular interest in supporting the development of children facing disadvantage, and has done research with families in poverty, children with refugee backgrounds, and culturally and linguistically diverse families.

 In May 2022, Katharina was awarded the Sylva-Chan Junior Research Fellowship.
 The fellowship has been named in honour of Professor Kathy Sylva OBE, whose work at Oxford since the 1980s has been a major contribution to the study of early childhood education and care, and has helped to inform policy and practice in the UK and beyond.
-Under her research fellowship, and mentored by Professor Iram Siraj, Katharina focuses on expanding ECEC research within the department.
+Under her research fellowship Katharina focuses on expanding ECEC research within the department.

 In addition to her fellowship, Katharina has a postdoc research position at the Rees centre, where she currently works on the research project ‘Data and Voice to Improve Children’s Lives’, led by Leon Feinstein and funded by the Nuffield Foundation.
 The project is an innovative collaboration between local authorities and universities to transform how information about and from children and families is gathered, interpreted, and used in child and family social policy at both local and national level.